AhmedElTabarani/AhmedElTabarani/README.md

 Software engineer, Backend developer
 ------------------------------------

-Software engineer interested in backend development using NodeJS.
+Software engineer interested in backend development.
 I started my programming career in 2017 with game development.
 Currently, I am learning and focusing on the backend and everything related to the world of backend development.

 *   🌍  I'm based in Egypt
 *   🖥️  See my portfolio at [www.tabarani.tk](http://www.tabarani.tk/)
 *   ✉️  You can contact me at [eltabaraniahmed@gmail.com](mailto:eltabaraniahmed@gmail.com)
 *   🚀  I'm currently working on [New Article here](http://www.tabarani.tk/articles.html)
-*   🧠  I'm learning Nest.js
+*   🧠  I'm learning PHP Larave

 ### Skills